 The aim of this website is to inform, update and bring awareness of how historically rich this site is and why it should be preserved for future generations to enjoy and possibly witness for themselves.
 This is why the Hembury Management Team has been brought together with an aim to preserve Hembury Fort using our expertise, skills and knowledge to accomplish this goal.

 The plan for the Hembury Management Team is to preserve the site with great sensitivity to the sites archaeology, biodiversity, trees and scrubland.
-The site has been entered into a Natural England Higher Level Stewardship (HLS) funded scheme, which provides funding over a 10year period (Agreement AG00630132), until completion.
+The site has been entered into a Natural England Higher Level Stewardship (HLS) funded scheme, which provides funding over a 10year period (Agreement AG00630132), until completion in 2022.

 The current team comprises of and not exclusively of; Ecologic, Blackdown Hills AONB, Historic England (previously English Heritage) and English Nature (previously Natural England).
 Together this team can work towards completing the HLS scheme and preserve the site for the future.

-This winter we will carry out a programme of work at Hembury Hill Fort.
+This spring we will carry out a programme of timber removal at Hembury Hill Fort.

 For more information click button below.